sashakarcz/bensonmasons.com/README.md

 # Benson Masons, a [Hugo](https://gohugo.io/) powered site for the Mercer Lodge #290.

-The intent of this theme is to provide a solid starting place for Hugo sites with basic features and include best practices for performance, accessibility, and rapid development.
+The intent of this code base is to provide a solid Hugo site with basic features and include best practices for performance, accessibility, and rapid development.

 ![screenshot]()